 - · To shower: - 1.
-Remove garment and any gauze. - 2.
-If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drain bulbs using the clips to keep them out of the way while showering. - 3.
-Take a warm, not hot shower. - 4.
+Remove garment and any Lipo foam or gauze. - 2.
+If you have drains, use a lancet or tie a clean shoelace around your neck and attach the bulb drain clips to it.
+This will keep your drains out of the way while you shower.

+- 3. Take a warm, not hot shower. - 4.
 Do not take a bath or swim. - 5.
-Wash face as you normally would. - 6.
-You can wash your hair, but you will need your caregiver's assistance as you are NOT to extend your arms over your shoulders for the first 2 weeks. - 7.
-Wash from the neck down using Hibiclens soap provided for the first week after surgery to reduce the risk of infection.
-If Hibiclens is irritating your skin switch to dial antibacterial soap. - 8.
+Wash face and hair as you normally would.
+Wash from the neck down using the Hibiclens soap provided for the first week after surgery.
+If the Hibiclens irritates your skin, you may switch to Dial soap. - 6.
 Gently wash over and around the incision sites.
-Do not avoid incisions apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 9.
-Gently pat skin and dry with a clean towel. - 10.
-Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.11.
-Replace any gauze dressings with a new 4x4 gauze. - 12.
+Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 7.
+Gently pat skin and steri-strips dry with a clean towel. - 8.
+Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.9.
+Replace dressings with clean gauze or ABD dressings. - 10.
 Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas